robin-viollet/letsgobiking/README.md

 Then you need to run the file `RunServer.bat` as an administrator.

-## Importing the WSDL
-First start the server, then run `mvn clean jaxws:wsimport`

 ## Starting the client
 To run the client just launch the `RunClient.bat`.